SkyLabIoT/LoRaEdge_BasicTracking/README.md

 Byte 0: Battery voltage
 This byte has the raw battery voltage value.
 The exact voltage can be calculated with: voltage = (float)((3.3 / 255) * ((4.7 + 10) / 10) * (Battery voltage));

+### Radio beacon:
+When the beacon setting is set to 1 the beacon will be activated.
+The device will leave the network and sends a random LoRa payload every second on the 869800000 Hz frequency (outside the official LoRa frequency).
+The green LED will turn on if the LED activation is set to 1.
+The beacon will stop when the set time is reached.
+The system will rejoin the network and operate as before.

 ## Hardware pins
 uC pin	| Board pin	|	Name in Arduino IDE